ustas-eth/daily-glider/articles/arbitrary-logic/README.md

 ## Modifications

-To begin with, let's add an additional variable between the two other instructions and change the return statement to this variable:
+To begin with, let's add a for loop and change the return statement using the trick from [Get Started](../get-started/README.md) to return an empty array:

 ```python
 from glider import *